ShreyasKolpe/epigraphia-rest-apis/README.md

 The database is being built privately and step-by-step.
 Once the backend and frontend are in place, the database is planned to be hosted online.
 Building on this, the database is intended to feed into a project to build knowledge graphs from the inscriptions in EC.
 This is planned as a prototype.

+## Access

+Access the prototype at https://epigraphiacarnatica.pythonanywhere.com/ To use the APIs, use this as the base url to which to add the rest of the path.

 ## ER Schema

 The following ER schema has been developed:![er_schema](https://user-images.githubusercontent.com/13967444/163443220-3d36cb1a-63f4-43e0-9938-d8afbe544c8f.svg)